-The following table summarizes our financial performance for the year ended December 31, 2018 when compared with the same period in 2017 and for the year ended December 31, 2017 when compared with the same period in 2016.
-The comparability of our results of operations between reported periods is impacted by the divestiture of the Public Relations Solutions and Digital Media Services businesses in April 2018 and the acquisition of eVestment in October 2017.
-See Note 3, "Acquisitions and Divestiture," to the consolidated financial statements for further discussion of these transactions.
+The following table summarizes our financial performance for the year ended December 31, 2019 when compared with the same period in 2018 and for the year ended December 31, 2018 when compared with the same period in 2017.
+The comparability of our results of operations between reported periods is impacted by our acquisition of Cinnober in January 2019, the divestiture of the BWise enterprise governance, risk and compliance software platform in March 2019, the divestiture of the Public Relations Solutions and Digital Media Services businesses in April 2018, and an increase in net income from unconsolidated investees.
+See Note 4, "Acquisitions and Divestitures," and "Equity Method Investments," of Note 7, "Investments," to the consolidated financial statements for further discussion of these transactions.
 For a detailed discussion of our results of operations, see "Segment Operating Results" below.
-In addition, on January 1, 2018, we adopted Topic 606 using the full retrospective method which required restatement of 2017 and 2016 financial statements.